TERREMEMBER/znbase/docs/content/latest/deploy/kubernetes/best-practices.md

   </tr>
 </table>

 Thus, it is generally preferable to use local storage where possible for higher performance and lower costs.
-The [GKE section](../gke/statefulset-yaml/) shows how to deploy YugabyteDB on Kubernetes using local SSDs.
+The [GKE section](../gke/statefulset-yaml/) shows how to deploy ZNbaseDB on Kubernetes using local SSDs.